Originally posted on November 11, 2019, this post has been updated for accuracy and relevancy

-Working in a laboratory involves using some pretty elaborate equipment.
-At S.E.P.S., we’ve certified and decontaminated scientific equipment for over 18 years.
-Scientists in several industries rely on their instruments to produce their data and perform their work.
-And one device that’s indispensable in several industries is the laminar flow hood.
+Working in a lab involves using some pretty elaborate equipment.
+Here at SEPS, we’ve certified and decontaminated equipment for over 18 years.
+Scientists in several industries rely on their instruments to produce data and conduct their research.
+And one device that’s critical to several industries is the laminar flow hood.

 Laminar flow hoods have a lot of similarities in common with fume hoods.
-Both are instruments that control airflow in order to protect samples and workers and prevent contamination.
-The laminar flow hood has several different applications, and can be used in anything from engineering delicate electronics to developing medications.
+Both are instruments that regulate airflow to protect samples and workers, and prevent contamination.
+The laminar flow hood has several different applications, from engineering delicate electronics to developing prescription medications.

-Here, we’ve broken down some of the most essential information about laminar airflow and laminar flow hoods, why they’re used and what makes them so vital to the work of so many laboratories.
+Below, we’ve broken down some of the most essential information about laminar airflow and laminar flow hoods.
+This includes their primary purpose and what makes them so essential to the work of so many labs.

 What is Laminar Airflow